 Coronavirus isn’t the only thing we need to worry about

-Pandemic or none, in the age of digital mobility, one of the best security precautions an organisation can take is to raise awareness.
+Pandemic or none, in the age of digital mobility, one of the best security precautions an organization can take is to raise awareness.
 While VPNs and company-issued work devices can create secure environments, companies must be vigilant in implementing extra security measures.

 As discussed, these include:

 - Step up remote access security like VPN access, session monitoring and recording

 - Enforcing company password policies to ensure password strength

 - Managing access to the company’s databases and systems

 - Reinforcing the need to set up two-factor authentication to prevent unauthorized access to private information

 Especially in light of the COVID-19 pandemic, more organizations are becoming open to the idea of remote work.
 Amid this rapid shift in the way we work, companies need to adjust and maintain their companies’ cyber defenses.

 i-Sprint is a leading solution provider in identity, credential, and access management that enables organizations to create a trusted environment and optimize productivity even in the face of evolving cyber threats and identity fraud tactics.
 You can find more information on i-Sprint here.